Abelaj50/Food-and-Fun/README.md

     * As soon as a user selects an item, the first fragment is “shrunk” to about 1/3 of the screen’s width.
 This fragment will appear in the left-hand side of the screen, with the second fragment taking up the remaining 2/3 of the display on the right.
     * Pressing the “back” button will return the activity to its initial configuration.
 * The action bar in Application 2 should be displayed at all times regardless of whether the device is in portrait or landscape mode.
-* The state of Applicaation 2 should be retained across device reconfigurations, e.g., when the device is switched from landscape to portrait mode and vice versa.
+* The state of Application 2 should be retained across device reconfigurations, e.g., when the device is switched from landscape to portrait mode and vice versa.
     * This means that the selected list item (in the first fragment) and the page displayed in the second fragment will be kept during configuration changes.
-* Using a ViewModel with LiveData for communication between fragments is required.
+* Using a ViewModel with LiveData for communication between fragments was required.

 ## Technologies
 Project is created with: